curiouslearning/FeedTheMonsterH5P/README.md

+21. Cloning the project

-1. Got to the (C:\xampp\htdocs\drupal\sites\default\files\h5p\development),
+* Got to the (C:\xampp\htdocs\drupal\sites\default\files\h5p\development),

-2. Clone the repo here
+* Clone the repo here
    ```sh
    git clone https://github.com/curiouslearning/FeedTheMonsterH5P.git
    ```
-3. Install NPM packages
+* Install NPM packages
    ```sh
    npm install
    ```
-4. Run
+* Run
 ```sh
 npm run dev
 ```
 in the terminal.

-25. Open Any Browser and go to http://localhost/drupal/.
+22. Open Any Browser and go to http://localhost/drupal/.

-26. Click on Add content,then click on interactive content there select the content type having the same title provided in library.json.
+23. Click on Add content,then click on interactive content there select the content type having the same title provided in library.json.

 <p align="right">(<a href="#top">back to top</a>)</p>